nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 * `Storage`: Read and write data from hard disk
 * `Command`: Specific commands for execution

+#### Program Flow
+- The `MealCompanionSession` controls access to the `UI`, `Parsing`, `Model`, and `Storage` components of the app
+- The user will send input to the `MealCompanionSession`.
+- The `MealCompanionSession` will parse the input to produce a `Command`, which will hook back into the `MealCompanionSession` to gain access to the other components when running

 ### Command Parsing

 The system of `Routable` classes is built to allow for a composable setup of commands and subcommands.